The Fallen Ones DVD Review

 The Fallen Ones has a pretty decent cast, Robert Wagner and Geoffrey Lewis do stand up jobs in their roles.
 It would have been cool for Lewis's daughter to be in this one though...
 Tom Bosley does a great Judd Hirsch impression as the Rabbi Eli Schmidtt, I think he may have even out Hirsched Hirsch himself with the thick Yiddish accent.
 It's always great to see my buddy Irwin Keyes get work too!

 The Fallen Ones is a made for TV film which means it does not deliver the goods when it comes to boobies...
 Which was really a shame when you check out the slave girls in the beginning of the movie.
 It does have some gory scenes in though from victims of the giant's appetite.
 The special effects are cheesy as well, there's a moderate amount of CGI especially near the end of the film.

-For all of it's drawbacks the "Danger Seeker" is going to recommend that you pickup The Fallen Ones just for the fun of it, sometime when you need mindless entertainment and can't decide what to chose at Blockbuster.
+For all of its drawbacks I'm going to recommend that you pick up The Fallen Ones just for the fun of it, sometime when you need mindless entertainment and can't decide what to choose at Blockbuster.